Joe DeRosa (comedian): Podcasting

 On February 17, 2017, DeRosa debuted another podcast, Emotional Hangs, on Feral Audio.
 The show, co-hosted with fellow comedian, Kurt Braunohler, began as one of several rotating formats on Braunohler's Nerdist Industries podcast, The K Ohle with Kurt Braunohler before spinning off into its own show.
 The podcast took a humorous look at forming and maintaining adult male friendships.
 The podcast has been on hiatus since its December 13, 2017 episode.
 Initially, the hiatus was due to Braunohler's need to relocate to Montreal for several months but during that time, Feral Audio ceased operation, leaving Emotional Hangs without a network home and no episodes have been released since.

 On November 4, 2018, DeRosa and Burr released the first two new episodes of the Uninformed podcast.
 Two episodes a month, released simultaneously, were made available exclusively to Burr's paid Patreon subscribers.
 In May 2019, after twelve episodes, it was announced that Burr would no longer be using the Patreon subscription model and that all future episodes, as well as existing ones, would be available for free.
 No further episodes have been released since August 2019.

 Following DeRosa's return to living in New York City, he teamed with fellow New York comedian, Corinne Fisher, for the podcast Without a Country.
 The taping of the show became a weekly event at the Stand Comedy club as of January 7, 2020, and is released as a weekly podcast.
 On January 10, 2021, DeRosa announced his departure from Without a Country which would continue airing new episodes without him.

 On December 1, 2020, Derosa and Sal Vulcano of Impractical Jokers debuted their podcast network, No Presh Network.
 The network debuted with two podcasts, Taste Buds featuring DeRosa and Vulcano and Hey Babe! featuring Vulcano and stand-up comedian, Chris Distefano.
-As of June 2024, both podcasts have gone taken an indefinite hiatus.
+As of June 2024, both podcasts have gone on indefinite hiatus.